"We never intended to become breeders, rather we started with a single Bengal that we fell in love with"

 That is when they bought their second Bengal, Leon Leo.

-Perhaps, Mandy, had this planned all along, but the discussion to have Kiki and Leo become parents was on the table and soon after they asked Lidia from Akeera Bengals to mentor them.
+Perhaps, Mandy had this planned all along, but the discussion to have Kiki and Leo become parents was on the table.

-Lidia taught them the ropes of owning and operating a reputable cattery with the highest of standards, being focused on bettering the breed not just for the money.
+They learned the ropes of owning and operating a reputable cattery with the highest standards, being focused on bettering the breed, not just for the money.

 Kris and Mandy witnessed this first hand when they had their first litter of beautiful baby snow Bengals.